vitalyspirin/crud-laravel-demo/README.md

 After that container maps ports 80 and 443.
 Open browser and type url of your server.
-If you want to use HTTP then make sure that you installed SSL certificate.
+If you want to use HTTPS then make sure that you installed SSL certificate.

 # Useful commands: